aulb/aulb.github.io.old/_posts/2016-01-05-japan-aomori-tohoku.markdown

 		Aomori Prefecture - Small Slice of Tohoku
 	</h1>
 </header>
 Small details on our trip encompassing the Aomori Prefecture of Japan.
 Specifically Aomori and Hachinohe, our first two cities in Japan!
 After a long day of riding Tohoku bullet train, buying Suica, and nearly getting lost finding our Airbnb, we finally arrived at our first city in Japan, Hachinohe.
-Be prepared for the strong ocean and occassional kelp smell as it can take a while to get used to.
+Be prepared for the strong salty ocean air!

 <h2>Hachinohe</h2>